reactorynet/reactory-express-server/README.md

 `> cd reactory-core`
 `> npm i`
 `> npm run make-install`
-`> npm run deploy::local`
+`> npm run deploy-local`

-If all dependencies are installed and it is the first time you run the deploy::local, it will take some time, as it is also running `npm i` on the reactory-server and reactory-client projects.
+If all dependencies are installed and it is the first time you run the deploy-local, it will take some time, as it is also running `npm i` on the reactory-server and reactory-client projects.